 Dr. Gina Velasco

 I am currently an Assistant Professor in the Women's and Gender Studies Department at Keene State College in Keene, New Hampshire.
 I am also affiliated faculty in the American Studies Program.
 After receiving my Ph.D. from the History of Consciousness program at the University of California at Santa Cruz, I was an Andrew W. Mellon Postdoctoral Fellow in the Gender and Sexuality Studies Program at Bryn Mawr College from 2008-2010.
-From 2010-2011, I was a Visiting Assistant Professor in Women, Gender, and Sexuality Studies at Portland State University in Portland, Oregon, and a Visiting Scholar in the Beatrice Bain Research Group at the University of California at Berkeley.
+In 2010, I was a Visiting Scholar in the Beatrice Bain Research Group at the University of California at Berkeley.
 From 2012-2013, I was a visiting scholar at the Center for the Study of Gender and Sexuality at New York University.

 My research and teaching explore how gender and queer sexuality inform notions of nation, diaspora, and transnational belonging in a contemporary context of globalization.
 My research, writing, and teaching encompass a range of fields, including queer studies, feminist theory, transnational feminisms, women of color feminisms, diaspora studies, ethnic studies, and Asian American/Filipina/o American studies.
 My writing has been published in Women and Performance: A Journal of Feminist Theory, the Review of Women's Studies, and the International Feminist Journal of Politics.